Morris FV

 The forward control cab configuration was an innovative feature when the FV was introduced in 1948.
-It's "5-ton" weight designation made it suitable for a wide range of applications.
+Its "5-ton" weight designation made it suitable for a wide range of applications.
 It featured a simple cabin with rear-hinged doors.
-In most respects the design was one reminiscent of pre-war designs, although development of the truck did not begin till after the end of the war in 1945.
+In most respects the design was one reminiscent of pre-Second World War designs, although development of the truck did not begin until after the end of the war in 1945.
 Apart from the Pickup truck, Panel van and Tractor unit versions were offered.
 Customers could also buy the FV in Bare chassis form and obtain specialist bodywork from an appropriate supplier.
 For municipal fire departments, however, Morris offered their own factory-built Fire engine version.